-- All points in marginal rating can become unsatisfactory depending on the severity of the problem - Failure to resolve any problems or fulfill any requirements indicated in a previous review - A grade below a B- in any course - A grade of B- in any two courses in one semester - Concerns about ethics or professional behavior - Concerns regarding clinical development and case management - Other specific faculty concerns
+- All points in marginal rating can become unsatisfactory depending on the severity of the problem - Failure to resolve any problems or fulfill any requirements indicated in a previous review - A grade below a B

-Evaluation Outcomes:
+Evaluation Outcomes

-1 What happens if I receive a poor evaluation?
+What happens if I recieve a poor evaluation?

 All MFT faculty and supervisors are invited to the meetings where these student evaluations occur.
 During the evaluation, the Committee Chair presents information about the progress of each student including therapy and supervision hours logged to that point.
 The student's current instructors and the current supervisor are invited to share their assessment of each student's performance.
 After careful evaluation, each faculty member votes whether a student's performance is satisfactory, marginal, or unsatisfactory.
 The results of these evaluations are sent to each student in a written letter with the Program Director's and the Committee Chair's signatures.
 The Committee Chair is often asked to meet with the student to give them feedback resulting from these reviews in person.
 However, the information in the letter takes precedence over anything the Committee Chair says verbally.